nxtcoder19/go-learning/README.md

 - Closures are functions that can access variables from their outer scope.
 - They are created when a function is defined inside another function.
+- Ex: there is shopping bag, and shop multiple things, we are not aware whatever the thing we shop but our bag is aware about all our shop.

     ```bash
         func main() {